Teen idol: Impact and influence

-In the West, the Beatles, Bob Dylan, and the Rolling Stones were extremely popular among the Baby Boomers.
+In the West, the Beatles, Bob Dylan, and the Rolling Stones were extremely popular among the Baby Boomers when they were growing up.
 Parents, by contrast, saw their influence greatly diminished.
 In the United Kingdom, for instance, a combination of the Lady Chatterley trial (1959) and the first long-play of the Beatles, Please Please Me (1963) triggered a change public perception of human mating, a cause subsequently taken up by young people seeking sexual liberation.

 During the 1960s and 1970s, the music industry made a fortune selling rock records to people between the ages of fourteen and twenty-five.
 This era was home to many youthful stars—people like Brian Jones of the Rolling Stones or Jimi Hendrix—who had lifestyles that all but guaranteed early deaths.
 The death of a (former) teen idol can have a serious impact on fans, leading to outbursts of emotions.
 This was certainly the case when people like Davy Jones or Michael Jackson died.
+And if an artist who reached fame at a young age were to die prematurely, he or she could spark conversations about the cost of fame.
+This has been a recurring theme following the deaths of Amy Winehouse (at age 27), Avicii (at 28), or Liam Payne (aged 31).
+These stars lacked a stable home environment, had an extremely busy and stressful schedule, were exposed to an adult environment as a teenager, face frequent and intense public scrutiny, and were prone to alcoholism or substance abuse.
+Their deaths also fuel the myth that such endings are common among talented musicians, an idea that could be traced back to the antique world.
+In the fourth century B.C., Greek playwright Menander claimed, "Whom the Gods love die young."
+But the myth that they die at the age of 27 is a modern phenomenon.
+Statistical analysis has debunked this myth; there is no peak risk of dying at around age 27 for famous individuals, even if those who die at this specific age may garner more attention.
+However, famous young artists face an elevated risk of dying in their 20s and 30s relative to the general population.
+In the United Kingdom, the risk is two to three times higher.

-Moreover, even as their fans age, the audience of idols does not necessarily shrink, as the fans who became parents can introduce their children to their music.
+But even as their fans age, the audience of idols does not necessarily shrink, as the fans who became parents can introduce their children to their music.
 People tend to be nostalgic about music from their youth.
 In the twenty-first century, (former) teen idols can continue to be highly successful years after they made their debut as can be seen from the number of streams, digital downloads, CDs, cassettes, and vinyl records shipped.
+To-date, the Beatles remain one of the best-selling bands of all times.
+Their success is unlikely to be replicated in the twenty-first century because trends have much shorter lifetimes and musical genres have splintered.